-In 2014 VALUEUSA and Research Allies for Lifelong Learning designed a rigorous two-year, mixed methods leadership study, Adult Learner Leadership in Education Services (ALLIES).
+From 2014 to 2016, VALUEUSA and Research Allies for Lifelong Learning conducted a rigorous two-year, mixed methods leadership study, Adult Learner Leadership in Education Services (ALLIES).

 - The purpose of the ALLIES study was to evaluate how adult learners can benefit a program as they pursue their own learning and leadership goals

 - In 2014-15, the first year, 21 programs in multiple states were selected at random as either participating or control programs, and baseline data were collected from both types of programs.
 Thirteen participating programs received VALUEUSA leadership training and mentoring support as they developed a learner-led project; eight control programs continued to run their programs as usual